nvardya/Build-REST-API-and-Dockerize/README.md

 ```javascript
 const [getResult, setGetResult] = useState(null);
 ```
-# 3. Build DockerFiles and Docker Compose YAML file
+# 4. Build DockerFiles and Docker Compose YAML file
 As you know at this point, this application is really broken down into 3 separate microservices:

 1) Node.JS Web Scraper
 2) Golang REST API
 3) React Frontend

 Because they are all somehwat independent of each other, I decided to create Docker images and subsequently containers for each of them.
 Within each directory of this repository, you will find a `Dockerfile` file.
-This file is what will be used to create the Docker image.
+This file is what will be used to create a Docker image of the microservice.
 However, I wanted to take it a step further.
 Instead of having to make 3 separate commands to launch Docker containers for each part of my application, I decided to create a `docker-compose.yml` file that will orchestrate and luanch all 3 of my containers.
 See the below code (configs) in `docker-compose.yml`:

 ```YAML
 version: '3'